isabella232/website-27/docs/reference/all/source/includes/_events_debug.md

 Describe a debug setting and give the current value.<br/>

-* listFlags (u8): List entry attribute Bitfield.<br/>
-0x01: First: indicate it's the first element of the list.<br/>
-0x02: Last: indicate it's the last element of the list.<br/>
-0x04: Empty: indicate the list is empty (implies First/Last).
-All other arguments should be ignored.<br/>
 * id (u16): Setting Id.<br/>
 * label (string): Setting displayed label (single line).<br/>
 * type (enum): Setting type.<br/>